Gaia3D/mago-3d-tiler/manual.md

 ### Converting i3dm data to Shape

-To generate i3dm as a Shape file with Point geometry type, you can convert it with the following options.
+To converting i3dm as a Shape file with Point geometry type, you can convert it with the following options.
 You need to specify `inputType` as shp and specify the path to the instance file through the 'instance' option.

 ```